hamiddi/ngs/README.md

 # ngs
-Bioinformatics A practical Guide to Next Generation Sequencing Data Analysis
+Bioinformatics A Practical Guide to Next-Generation Sequencing Data Analysis The chapter codes have been added.